Rules of the Competition

 If necessary, the organizers reserve the right—after consulting with the jury and the applicant—to reassign the project to a different category.

-*(If you submit 3 or more late applications, the fee is reduced to €200 per application.)
+For those submitting 3 or more late applications the fee is €200 per application.

 Komunikacijos industrijos asociacija

-After submitting the application, it is mandatory to send an email to info@primpactawards.com indicating which specific applications were submitted (category, title, applicant) and to attach a copy of the payment.
+After submitting the application, it is mandatory to email a copy of payment to info@primpactawards.com

-5.3.
-All applications must be submitted electronically by completing the form available at www.primpactawards.com
+4.3.
+All applications must be submitted electronically by completing the special form at www.primpactawards.com

 The project title must be provided in both English and Lithuanian.